-While one could hypothetically complete the Seattle to LA drive in about 18 hours, or two long days of driving, the route is best experienced if you take the time to get off of the interstate, hop on the PCH and see some of the highlights of one of the most iconic road trips in the world.
+While the distance from Seattle to Los Angeles is approximately 1135 miles, and 18 hours of drive time along the I-5, the route is best experienced if you take the time to get off of the interstate, hop on the PCH and see some of the highlights of one of the most iconic road trips in the world.

 Planning a Seattle to Los Angeles Drive

 If you’re not driving your own vehicle while on your west coast road trip, you’re likely going to need to rent a car.
 While most major car rental companies have offices in Seattle and Los Angeles, we would actually suggest booking your car hire through RentalCars.com.
-This platform aggregates all of the best prices across most major rental companies, ensuring that you can get the best deal on your car hire.
+This platform aggregates prices across many major rental companies, ensuring that you can get a great deal on your car hire.

 Once you’ve got your wheels sorted, you need to think about how long you have to devote to this road trip.
 While you can certainly just drive from Seattle to Los Angeles or San Diego in a couple of days, if you want to make a proper road trip out of it, we would recommend spending a bit longer on the road.